JakubBartoszewicz/DeePaC/README.md

 ### GPU support

-GPU support should now be enabled automatically in bioconda, docker and singularity installations.
+GPU support should now be enabled automatically in the bioconda installation.

 If you're using `pip`, you need to install CUDA and CuDNN manually first (see TensorFlow installation guide for details).